bouwe77/temba/README.md

 The HTTP methods that are supported are `GET`, `POST`, `PUT` and `DELETE`.
 For any other HTTP method a `405 Method Not Allowed` response will be returned.

 On the root URI (e.g. http://localhost:8080/) only a `GET` request is supported, which shows you a message indicating the API is working.
 All other HTTP methods on the root URI return a `405 Method Not Allowed` response.

+### JSON

+Temba only supports JSON.
+If you send a request with invalid formatted JSON, a `400 Bad Request` response is returned.

+When sending JSON data (`POST` and `PUT` requests), adding a `Content-Type: application/json` header is required.

+IDs are auto generated when creating resources.
+IDs in the JSON request body are ignored.

+## Usage

 ### MongoDB